 Percentage of People Initially Denied

 The Social Security Administration receives tens of thousands of disability benefits applications each year.
 Surprisingly, 70% of applications are denied the first time around.
+Be sure to look out for the signs that you will be denied for disability.

 This is a huge number, but when you consider the number of people who apply and don’t qualify, how many people submit incomplete applications and how many people do not provide enough medical documentation, then suddenly that number starts to make sense.